dalesgit/dalesgit.github.io/relg101-s19/presentations/sq-morality-deleted-s19.md

     - They provide assistance but have little or no authority in justifying particular judgments

 ---
 ### Case Studies

 - Hindu
 - Islamic
 - Christian

 ---

+### Hindu Caste System
+- Caste is a way of institutionalizing certain forms of labor necessary to social life.
+- The four major castes represent the priestly, warrior, merchant, and laboring classes.
+- A fifth group, the "outcastes," is in effect outside the system and does the tasks that are beneath the other classes.
+- The caste system thus represents an institution that serves to order society and that can be justified in religious terms.

+---

+### Hindu Caste System
+- But the religious ideals of Hinduism and the ordinary morality of Indian society are in conflict.
+- At the heart of Hinduism is the principle of renunciation.
+- One who renounces becomes a wandering ascetic, no longer fulfilling the vocation of his caste but rather living off the largesse of others.
+- But Indian society demands, as a matter of right action, fulfillment of the vocation of the caste.

+---

+### Islam and War
+- In Islam, discussion of the religious and moral dimensions of war appears very early, in connection with the life and work of Muhammad.
+- Muhammad and his followers were persecuted.
+- In response, they began raids and eventually a war against their persecutors.
+- As a result, ancient religious scholars justify the use of force to expand Islam.

+---